"The

 after her second surgery, the same man was sitting on her bed.

-friend replied "Jona, no ones been here!"
+the man was.
+The reply?
+"Jona, no ones been here!"

 Yet Jona had seen him.
 Not once, but twice!
 Who had he been?
+An angel?
 Jesus?
-An angel?
 I

-way to show her he was with her and loved her as his child.
+own way to show her he was with her and loved her as his child.

 Also read: Matt.
 25:34-36, Luke 14:12-21, 1 Tim.
 5:9-10.

-sideways until they decided to stop!
-We quickly realized that, if it rained after
+would simply slide sideways until they decided to stop!
+We quickly realized that,

-we entered that country, we might not get out again for days, until after the roads had
+if it rained after we entered that country, we might not get out again for days, until

 But when my wife Yvonne became a Christian, shed received one marvelous gift: